BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 > :warning: **WARNING:** We highly suggest you leave iCloud backups on.
 Without it, if you lose your phone, you will lose all of your seeds.
 The iCloud backups are encrypted, so no one but you should be able to access them.

 > :warning: **WARNING:** Deleting your seeds through the Settings function of "Erase All Data" will entirely remove them: they will be gone!
+Your cloud data will also be removed, presuming that you have "Sync to iCloud" set to "On".

 ## Adding a Seed